Significant-Gravitas/AutoGPT/CONTRIBUTING.md

 ## Testing your changes

 If you add or change code, make sure the updated code is covered by tests.

-To increase coverage if necessary, [write tests using `pytest`].
+To increase coverage if necessary, [write tests using pytest].

 For more info on running tests, please refer to ["Running tests"](https://significant-gravitas.github.io/Auto-GPT/testing/).

-[write tests using `pytest`]: https://realpython.com/pytest-python-testing/
+[write tests using pytest]: https://realpython.com/pytest-python-testing/

-In Pytest, we use VCRpy.
-It's a package that allows us to save OpenAI and other API providers' responses.
+### API-dependent tests

+To run tests that involve making calls to the OpenAI API, we use VCRpy.
+It caches known requests and matching responses in so-called *cassettes*, allowing us to run the tests in CI without needing actual API access.

+When changes cause a test prompt to be generated differently, it will likely miss the cache and make a request to the API, updating the cassette with the new request+response.
+*Be sure to include the updated cassette in your PR!*

 When you run Pytest locally:

 - If no prompt change: you will not consume API tokens because there are no new OpenAI calls required.